 - Client ID: Enter the client ID that is configured in the ServiceNow OAuth Application Registry.

-- Client secret: Enter the client secret for the client ID.
+- Client secret: Click Change Client secret to enter the client secret for the client ID.

 - Click Save.